eltaline/wzd/README.md

  ToDo
  ========

-- Development of own replicator and distributor with geo for possible use in large systems without cluster FS
+- Development of own replicator and distributor with a geo for possible use in large systems without cluster FS
 - The ability to fully reverse restore metadata when it is completely lost (if using a distributor)
 - Native protocol for the possibility of using permanent network connections and drivers for different programming languages
 - ~~Support for HTTPS protocol, it may be supported only in the future distributor~~ (Completed in standart version)